-We cannot be one hundred percent sure, but it’s very likely that Dante Alighieri, during his last stay in Ravenna, visited the wonderful churches and basilicas of the city, today Unesco World Heritage, and that he admired the priceless treasures preserved inside.
+We cannot be one hundred percent sure, but it’s very likely that during his last stay in Ravenna, Dante Alighieri visited the wonderful churches and basilicas of the city, today Unesco World Heritage, and that he admired the priceless treasures preserved inside.

-Of course, the chance to have a source of income, thanks to the representation assignments conferred on him by Guido Novello da Polenta as his ambassador in Venice to doge Giovanni Soranzo helped to convince him.
+Of course, the chance to have a source of income, thanks to the representation assignments conferred on him by Guido Novello as his ambassador in Venice to doge Giovanni Soranzo helped to convince him.